Gudumba Shankar

-Gudumba Shankar is a 2004 Indian Telugu-language comedy film directed by Veera Shankar and produced by Nagendra Babu under Anjana Productions banner.
+Gudumba Shankar is a 2004 Indian Telugu-language action comedy film directed by Veera Shankar and produced by Nagendra Babu under Anjana Productions banner.
 Pawan Kalyan plays the title role, wrote the screenplay, and choreographed three songs and the action scenes.
 The film also stars Meera Jasmine and Ashish Vidyarthi while Sayaji Shinde, Brahmanandam, and Ali play supporting roles.
 The music was scored by Mani Sharma with cinematography by Chota K. Naidu.

 Plot

 Gudumba Shankar is a small-time thief who makes a living by arresting people.
 On his way to Mumbai, he accidentally meets Gowri.
 Both of them are forced to travel together.
 A few more incidents make them good friends.
 Shankar realizes that Gowri is a girl who ran away from her house.
 By then, they start having feelings for each other.
 A rowdy named Kumaraswamy wants to marry Gowri forcibly, as her astrology is auspicious for him, and this is why she runs away from her home.
 Soon, Kumarasamy takes Gowri back to the house.

 Kumaraswamy is extremely superstitious and heavily depends on the astrology of Parabrahma Swamy.
 Shankar blackmails Parabrahma (to disclose his illicit affair) and joins the wedding house as the wedding planner along with Paidiraju and two other buddies.
 Shankar later tricks Kumaraswamy into thinking that Gowri is inauspicious to him and that if he marries her he will be destroyed.
 He plans elaborate tricks by burning or hurting someone wherever Gowri is involved.
 After Kumaraswamy leaves, Shankar marries Gowri, but Kumaraswamy comes and beats up Shankar and kidnaps Gowri.
 Shankar miraculously wakes up, beats up everyone, and takes Gowri back.